ETIM-PAUL/VeilSeal/README.md

 # VeilSeal

-VeilSeal is a confidential auction platform built on **Flare Confidential Compute (FCC)**.
-Bidders commit an encrypted, sealed amount on-chain; a TEE only decrypts sealed bids after a listing's deadline, determines the winner, and signs the result for on-chain verification — so nobody, including VeilSeal itself, ever sees a bid amount before it's revealed.
+VeilSeal is a confidential sealed-bid auction platform built on Flare Confidential Compute.
+Bidders commit an encrypted amount on-chain; a TEE only decrypts it after the deadline, picks the winner, and signs the result for on-chain verification, so no one, not competitors, not the seller, not VeilSeal itself, ever sees a bid before it's revealed.

+It supports three ways to list an item: Standard (public listing, gated by an invite list or a TEE-verified signal score), Stealth (the entire listing: title, description, price, stays encrypted, discoverable only via a hashed ID shared directly with invitees), and Cipher (a skill-based challenge where participants predict a TEE-generated word arrangement instead of placing a bid).
+It also supports autonomous agentic bidding, where a wallet's private key is encrypted straight to the enclave so an agent can bid on a user's behalf without the key ever touching VeilSeal's servers.

+Everything is enforced by a real Flare Confidential Compute extension, the contract verifies the TEE's signature via `ecrecover` before trusting any result, rather than asking anyone to take VeilSeal's word for it.

+**[Demo video](https://app.screencastify.com/manage/videos/iXAkazqNssRWMT8L9KSU)** — a walkthrough of the full flow, including sealed bids, reveals, and all three listing types.

+**[Testing guide for judges](JUDGES.md)** — how to run VeilSeal against the live deployed contract with no setup, what's already on-chain, and how to spin up the TEE stack yourself if you want to list,bid and trigger a live reveal.

 ## The problem

 Open, on-chain bidding leaks information the instant a bid lands in a mempool or a contract's storage: competitors see your number and outbid you by the smallest possible margin, front-runners and searchers can act on it before it settles, and sellers can rig thresholds after the fact.
 Sealing a bid off-chain with a normal server just moves the trust problem — now you have to trust the operator not to peek.
 VeilSeal removes that operator entirely: bid amounts are only ever readable inside a TEE enclave, at the one moment they need to be, and the enclave proves what it did with an on-chain-verifiable signature instead of asking to be believed.

-## Selling points
+## Major points

 - **True sealed-bid auctions, not "hidden until you refresh."** Every bid is an on-chain hash commitment plus an ECIES ciphertext that only the TEE's private key can open.
 The plaintext amount never appears in calldata, contract storage, or any off-chain database — not even VeilSeal's own.
 - **On-chain verifiable reveals, no trusted operator.** After a listing's deadline, anyone can call `requestReveal`; the TEE decrypts every sealed bid for that listing, computes the winner, and signs a domain-separated result hash. `submitRevealResult` recovers the signer with `ecrecover` against a registered `teeAddress` and reverts if it doesn't match — the contract enforces the result, it doesn't take VeilSeal's word for it.
 Losing bid amounts are never reconstructed outside the enclave and never touch chain state.